3 Ways to Measure the Growth & Success of a United Prayer Gathering

 Another indicator that God is honoring our prayers for revival is by a growing desire to be still, tarry, and worship in God’s presence for extended periods of time.
 When this is accompanied by conviction, brokenness and repentance we know that God’s answer is on the way.
 This is both the Biblical prescription and description of all the great historical revivals.
 When this spiritual process is sustained long enough to produce lasting joy, peace, and true transformation we know God is blessing our prayers for revival.

 Yet, our hopes and prayers shouldn’t stop with just the refreshing and empowering of believers.
 True revival should always mobilize God’s people to share the Good News with the lost and unreached.
 We know God is answering when there is a widespread turning to Jesus Christ as Lord and Savior.
 Such a move of the Holy Spirit will transform our college campuses, restore a morally broken generation and rescue our whole nation.
 But, if and when our prayers are fully answered it won’t stop there.
 The ANSWER to the hopes and dreams of God is nothing less than the evangelization of the whole world—every tongue, tribe, and nation turning to Jesus Christ in this generation.
 This is the ultimate crown and answer to all our united prayers!

-On the last Thursday of February, let’s seek God to answer our prayers for another great move of the Holy Spirit on each of our campuses, be in agreement in this pursuit, and invite as many friends and allies as possible.
+On February 28, let’s seek God to answer our prayers for another great move of the Holy Spirit on each of our campuses, be in agreement in this pursuit, and invite as many friends and allies as possible.
 Our most fruitful CDOP may be just around the corner.